SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 | F           | b                 |
 | G           | B                 |

-Each vertex (`S`, `D`, `F`, and `G`) have additional metadata beyond positional data.
+Each vertex (`S`, `D`, `F`, and `G`) has additional metadata beyond positional data.
 The diagram includes `P`, but that point is the point specified to _`SpriteBatch`_, and it is not available in the shader function.
 The vertex shader runs once for each vertex, but completely in isolation of the other vertices.
 Remember, the input for the standard vertex shader is as follows:

 [!code-hlsl[](./snippets/snippet-9-01.hlsl)]